Resting When Your Body Is Tired But Your Mind Isn’t.

 I’ve spent many nights like that.
 In hotel rooms that all start to look the same.
 Lying still, listening to the air conditioning, watching the minutes on the nightstand alarm pass, staring at the blue light on the bottom of the TV, feeling tired but unable to switch off.
 For a long time, I thought those nights were a failure.
 No sleep meant no recovery.
 No recovery meant a harder day ahead.

-Not sleeping doesn’t always mean your body isn’t tired.
-It means your nervous system is still on duty.
-Still alert.
+Not sleeping doesn’t mean your body isn’t tired.
+Often, it just means your system is still on alert.
 Still responsible.
 Still catching up.

 One of the most helpful tools for this is something called NSDR (Non-Sleep-Deep-Rest), also known as Yoga Nidra.